40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 On short domestic flights booked in flexible Economy (Flex), each upgrade only costs 4,900 points – that’s eight upgrades.
 At the other end of the scale, a discount Economy (Choice) ticket on a trans-continental route requires 30,000 points to upgrade, so you can only do it once.

-With a balance of 40,000 Velocity Points, you could book five of these flights (plus taxes, of course).
+With a balance of 40,000 Velocity Points, you could book six of these flights (plus taxes, of course).
 This could give you especially good value for shorter regional routes where cash fares may be high.

 Ad – Scroll down to continue reading.Minimum spend, terms & conditions apply.

-3. Travel in comfort within North America and the Caribbean with Delta
+3. Travel across North America with United

 4. Save money on intra-Hawaiian island flights